viettran-edgeAI/MCU/README.md

 ## Quantization — brief introduction

+- Quantization packs the values ​​in each feature into bins and then normalizes them.
+This reduces the number of bits required to store each feature value.
-Quantization reduces numeric precision (bits per feature or parameter) to compress datasets and models.
-When applied carefully, quantization can produce large reductions in storage and memory (often 10–30x) with minimal accuracy loss.
-STL_MCU's pipeline supports per-feature bit allocation, packed storage formats, and decoder helpers to restore values at inference time.
+- STL_MCU's pipeline supports per-feature bit allocation, packed storage formats, and decoder helpers to restore values at inference time.
+- There are 8 quantization modes supported: from 1->8 bit.
+The default mode is 2-bit quantization.

 ![Compression & accuracy comparison](/report/imgs/compare_all.png)